 Search is almost never a linear activity.
 To effectively find high-quality sources, you may need to filter, sort, narrow, or expand your search.
-You may find that you need to alter your keywords, add subject terms from a controlled vocabulary, or perhaps even revise your topic.
+You may find that you need to alter your keywords, add subject terms from a controlled vocabulary, limit by date, or perhaps even revise your topic.
 This is all part of having a search strategy, and your search strategy log assignment should help you document the 'paths' you've taken to find your sources.

 LibKey Nomad is a helpful browser extension that allows you to quickly find full-text documents from a variety of sources, including references in Wikipedia and Pubmed.
 See our post for information on downloading.